vpa-research/libsl-parser/readme.md

 }
 ```

-Attention: do not forget to replace `Tag` to version
+Attention: do not forget to replace `Tag` to the needed version

 ## Writing tests
-Write new `.lsl` file in `./src/test/testdata/lsl/`.
-After it, run `main()` function in
+Create the new `.lsl` file in `./src/test/testdata/lsl/`.
+Then run the `main()` function in
-`generateTests.kt` or `Generate tests` run configuration preset in IntelliJ Idea.
+`generateTests.kt` or run the `Generate tests` configuration preset in IntelliJ Idea.
-New test runners can be found in file `GeneratedTests.kt`
+New test runners can be found in the file `GeneratedTests.kt`

-On each test received by parser ASG (abstract semantic graph) is being compared with the
+Each ASG (abstract semantic graph) received by the parser (abstract semantic graph) is being compared with the
 result of the previous run.
-These results storing in `./src/test/testdata/expected/`
+These results are located in `./src/test/testdata/expected/`